Atherys/AtherysScript/README.md

     });
 ```

-Documentation on event hooks and all available functions to ease the
+## Documentation

-creation of a script can be found on the wiki ( which is currently a
+Documentation can be found on the GitHub wiki: https://github.com/Atherys-Horizons/AtherysScript/wiki
-WIP ).

 ## Requirements